Keerti-Sharma/Keerti-Sharma.github.io/HomeworkAssignment/index.md

 ---
 Title: Keerti Sharma's Homework Assignment for M3
-Description: William & Mary
+Description: The College of William & Mary : Masters of Science in Analytics
 ---

 Here is some sample lecture for my CTBA coursework
 - [Jupyter Introduction (html)](JupyterIntroduction.html)